anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/casual-flags.md

 ## Understanding Causality in MMM

-Causality in an MMM context refers to the model's ability to attribute the effect of a specific marketing channel on a business outcome, like revenue or customer growth.
+Causality in a mix model refers to the model's ability to quantifiably attribute the effect of a business outcome to a specific marketing channel.
 The effectiveness of this attribution depends on the quality and variation of the data provided.

 ### Lifesight shows 3 types of causal flags in the MMM Insights UI: